aditya2k5/Energy-Intelligence-Smart-Metering-Framework-Using-GSM-and-Machine-Learning/README.md

 # Energy Intelligence Smart Metering Framework Using GSM and Machine-Learning

 # Why This Project
-With the escalation of energy demand and the prolif- eration of power theft—especially in residential and institutional settings intelligent energy management solutions have become imperative.
+With the escalation of energy demand and the proliferation of power theft—especially in residential and institutional settings intelligent energy management solutions have become imperative.
 Conventional postpaid metering practices suffer from inefficiencies related to manual readings, delayed anomaly detec-